• Meeting AP CSP College Board Requirements

 Lesson System

-• Data Storage: Lesson progress persists via PUT to /api/snakes/
+• Data Storage: Lesson progress persists via POST /api/snakes/complete-lesson; auto-creates record via GET /api/snakes/progress

 Arnav — AP CSP Alignment